 Contact Finz & Finz, P.C.
 This Holiday Season

-If you were injured in a slip and fall accident caused by a negligent property owner, contact the New York City injury attorneys at Finz & Finz, P.C. in Long Island to discuss your case.
+If you were injured in a slip and fall accident caused by a negligent property owner, contact the New York City personal injury attorneys at Finz & Finz, P.C. in Long Island to discuss your case.
 Our lawyers have the knowledge and resources to investigate the cause of the accident, gather evidence to support your claim, calculate the damages you incurred, and pursue the compensation you need and deserve.

 Reach out today for a free, no-risk consultation.